notiv/a-neural-network-from-scratch/README.md

 # dlnd-my-first-neural-network
-A simple neural network from scratch using only numpy.
+This is a simple neural network from scratch using only numpy.
+The neural network tried to predict daily bike rental ridership.